 Con Edison Scholarship: For New York residents who demonstrate an interest in digital journalism.

 Ida B. Wells Society (IBWS) Scholarship for Investigative Reporting: Available only to applicants who are members of IBWS, an organization dedicated to increasing and retaining reporters and editors of color in the field of investigative reporting.

-Knight-Vice Scholarship: For students with an interest in investigative reporting.
+Knight-Vice Scholarship: The Knight-Vice Scholarship is available to students with a demonstrated commitment to taking innovative approaches to storytelling.
 Those selected as Knight-Vice Scholars will engage professionally with VICE in the fall and spring semesters and will commit to working at VICE in New York for their summer internship.

 Lisa Goldberg/Revson Scholarship: Available to New York residents who may be from communities under-represented in the field of journalism and/or those who express an interest in public service journalism.